alexkhromov/test_rest/digest_security/person/README.txt

 	with your DBA account ( in case using different DB )

--run install.bat and open link http://localhost:8085/person/
+-run install.bat and link http://localhost:8085/person/rest/
 **********************************************************************************